platipodium/vinos/doc/odd/paper.md

 ## Purpose

 Small-scale fisheries are an important part both of the cultural perception of the German North Sea coast and of its fishing industry.
-These fisheries are typically family-run operations that use smaller boats and traditional fishing methods to catch a variety of bottom-dwelling species, including plaice, sole, brown shrimp. (@Letschter2022, @Döring2020)
+These fisheries are typically family-run operations that use smaller boats and traditional fishing methods to catch a variety of bottom-dwelling species, including plaice, sole, brown shrimp (@Letschter2022, @Döring2020).

 Fisheries in the North Sea face area competition with other uses of the sea -- long practiced ones like shipping, gas exploration and sand extractions, and currently increasing ones like marine protection and offshore wind farming (OWF).
 German authorities released a new maritime spatial plan on 2023 for implementing the need for 30% of protection areas demanded by the United Nations High Seas Treaty and aiming at up to 70 GW of offshore wind power generation by 2045.